locobastos/MinimalFedoraDesktopEnvironment/README.md

-# MinimalLinuxDesktopEnvironment
+# MinimalFedoraDesktopEnvironment
-How to install a desktop environment without any software
+How to install a desktop environment without any software on Fedora.

 # Prerequisites
 I work with a minimal installation of Fedora 30: